Anthem: Flag anthem

 A flag anthem is generally a patriotic musical composition that extols and praises a flag, typically one of a country, in which case it is sometimes called a national flag anthem.
 It is often either sung or performed during or immediately before the raising or lowering of a flag during a ceremony.
 Most countries use their respective national anthems or some other patriotic song for this purpose.
 However, some countries, particularly in South America, use a separate flag anthem for such purposes.
 Not all countries have flag anthems.
 Some used them in the past but no longer do so, such as Iran, China, and South Africa.
 Flag anthems can be officially codified in law, or unofficially recognized by custom and convention.
 In some countries, the flag anthem may be just another song, and in others, it may be an official symbol of the state akin to a second national anthem, such as in Taiwan.

 Sports anthem

 Many pop songs are used as sports anthems, notably including Queen's "We Are the Champions" and "We Will Rock You", and some sporting events have their own anthems, most notably including UEFA Champions League.

+Corporate anthem

+Since the 20th century, corporations' senior management have written and performed corporate anthems in an attempt to motivate workers and explain company values.
+They are most often screened during private conferences, intended only to be heard by workers and sometimes company sponsors.